• Skip to main content

 • Bake for 8 minutes.
 Reduce temperature to 350F/180C and bake for another 10-15 minutes, or until a toothpick comes out clean.

-• Once they are done baking, transfer them immediately to a cooling rack.
-Let them cool down slightly before digging into them!
+• Once they are done baking, let them rest in the pan for 5 minutes, then transfer them to a cooling rack to cool down further.
+Enjoy while warm!

 Notes